llemarr42/Balance-bot/README.md

 [Onshape rough draft](https://cvilleschools.onshape.com/documents/6021407610dea9eef68c77cb/w/05ab5f2c8939c789ea2dda76/e/d3010f2dd1c4c5ebb5aa311d)

 First, we started with the platform which would hold our ball, but we had to see which design would work better in the whole project.
 After, 3 designs we came up with the the platform final idea whose picture is shown on bottom left.
-But, then we had to make modifications to it in order for the Ultrasonic Sensor to be a part of it which led us to the platform shown at the bottom right.
+But, then we had to make modifications to it in order for it to attach to the beam and the Ultrasonic Sensor to be a part of it which led us to the platform shown at the bottom right.

 <img src="RoughDraftBeam.png" alt="The Platform Idea" width="200">            <img src="ThePlatform.png" alt="The Platform" width="200">

 [Onshape rough draft](https://cvilleschools.onshape.com/documents/6021407610dea9eef68c77cb/w/05ab5f2c8939c789ea2dda76/e/d3010f2dd1c4c5ebb5aa311d)